 Lemmey says much, much more than this: please read the whole essay.

-BTW: IDF stands for ‘Israel Defense Forces’, so naturally none of this should be confused with IDF Marketing, where ‘IDF stands for Innovative, Digital, Foundations.
-We are a Digital Marketing Agency, that Listens, Strategises & Delivers’.
-They also offer to ‘grow your business online’.
+BTW: IDF stands for ‘Israel Defense Forces’, so naturally none of this should be confused with IDF Marketing, where ‘IDF stands for Innovative, Digital, Foundations': it’s an Irish company with no connection with the Israeli military.
 In case you’re now thoroughly confused, here is Arwa Mahdawi on the marketing of Israel:

 Ever since it officially came into existence in 1948, Israel has gone methodically about the creation of a “Brand Israel”.
 This originally began with an emphasis of the religious significance of a state for the Jewish people.
 Then, in 2005, when it was time for a rebrand, the Israeli government consulted with American marketing executives to develop a positioning that would appeal to a new generation: an Israel that was “relevant and modern” rather than a place of “fighting and religion”.
 So Israel did some pinkwashing, and suddenly became a vocal champion of gay rights.
 It fought to retain cultural ownership of falafel, hummus, and Kafka.
 It poured millions of dollars into tourism campaigns that sought to replace imagery of wartorn landscapes with sun-kissed seascapes.